hammerheim-game/hammerheim-rules/9-hammerheim-mods.md

 - Miscasts are included, and cannot be re-rolled for any reason.
 - Spells that automatically target the closest enemy will not target enemies in combat.
 - One use only items can only be used once per game.
-- Bound Spell items that miscast are destroyed.
+- Bound Spell items work as usual, though may only successfully cast once per battle.
+They miscast as if they were normal spells.
 - Spells that inflict a certain number of hits to all units in an area will instead deal 1 hit on all models within range for each dice used in the spell: So a spell that does 2D6 S4 hits to all units within 12" will instead do 2 S4 hits to all models within 12".

 ## House Rules: